-With the aim to characterise the noise properties in the observed HST/WFC3/F390W image of SDSS J0252+0039, we create a sample of 20 selected empty-sky regions located in proximity to the studied lens system, with the same size as the science image analysed in this paper (121 by 121 pixels).
-The first rough estimate of the noise level is given by the standard deviation of the flux values in this empty-sky sample: $\sigma_{sky}= 0.002 \ \mathrm{e^- \ sec^{-1}}$.
-However, this estimate does not take into account the photon-shot (Poisson-distributed) noise, which depends on the number of detected photons and consequently varies from pixel to pixel in our observed image.
+In order to characterise the noise properties in the analysed HST-image, we create a sample of 20 selected blank-sky regions with the same size (121 by 121 pixels), located in proximity to the lens system.
+The first rough estimate of the noise level is given by the standard deviation of the flux values in this blank-sky sample: $\sigma_{\rm sky}= 0.002 \ \mathrm{e^- \ sec^{-1}}$.
+However, this estimate does not take into account the photon-shot (Poisson-distributed) noise, which depends on the number of detected photons and, consequently, varies from pixel to pixel.

 A more precise description of noise properties, including both the sky-background and the photon-shot noise, is provided by the noise-sigma map, which quantifies the standard deviation of noise for each pixel separately.
-Considering that the Poisson variance of the photon counts is to a good approximation equal to the measured number of photons and the raw HST images of the lens are drizzle-combined using an inverse-variance map weighting, we construct the noise-sigma map for our drizzled HST science image according to the following formula:
+Considering that the Poisson variance of the photon counts is similar to the measured number of photons and the raw HST images of the lens are drizzle-combined using an inverse-variance map weighting, we construct the noise-sigma map for our drizzled HST science image according to the following formula:

 where $N$ is the number of photo-electrons per second detected in a particular pixel (after the sky-background subtraction) and $W$ is the weight of this pixel taken from the weight map of our image provided by the drizzling pipeline.
-This noise-sigma map is also used in the smooth-lens modelling procedure, presented in Section \ref{Section:Lens_Model}, to account for noise fluctuations in the modelled lensed images.
+This noise-sigma map is also used in the Bayesian smooth-lens modelling procedure, presented in Section \ref{Section:Lens_Model_J0252}.
 Since the Poisson noise approaches Gaussian noise for large number counts, as is the case for the studied image, in the remaining part of our analysis we approximate the photon-shot noise by an additive Gaussian noise $\mathcal{N}(0, \sigma_{n}^2)$ with a variance $\sigma_{n}^2$ adapted to the flux value in a particular pixel.